Methanol economy: Production

-Efficiency for production and use of e-Methanol
+Efficiency for production and use of e-methanol

-Methanol which is produced of CO2 and water by the use of electricity is called e-Methanol.
-Therefor typically hydrogen is produced by electrolysis of water which is then transformed with CO2 to methanol.
+Methanol which is produced of CO2 and water by the use of electricity is called e-methanol.
+Typically hydrogen is produced by electrolysis of water which is then transformed with CO2 to methanol.
 Currently the efficiency for hydrogen production by water electrolysis of electricity amounts to 75 to 85% with potential up to 93% until 2030.
 Efficiency for methanol synthesis of hydrogen and carbon dioxide currently is 79 to 80%.
 Thus the efficiency for production of methanol from electricity and carbon dioxide is about 59 to 78%.
-If CO2 is not directly available but is obtained by Direct Air Capture then the efficiency amounts to 50-60 % for methanol production by use of electricity.
+If CO2 is not directly available but is obtained by direct air capture then the efficiency amounts to 50-60 % for methanol production by use of electricity.
 When methanol is used in a methanol fuel cell the electrical efficiency of the fuel cell is about 35 to 50% (status of 2021).
-Thus the electrical overall efficiency for the production of e-Methanol with electricity including the following energy conversion of e-Methanol to electricity amounts to about 21 to 34% for e-Methanol of directly available CO2 and to about 18 to 30% for e-Methanol produced by CO2 which is obtained by Direct Air Capture.
+Thus the electrical overall efficiency for the production of e-methanol with electricity including the following energy conversion of e-methanol to electricity amounts to about 21 to 34% for e-methanol of directly available CO2 and to about 18 to 30% for e-methanol produced by CO2 which is obtained by direct air capture.

 If waste heat is used for a high temperature electrolysis or if waste heat of electrolysis, methanol synthesis and/or of the fuel cell is used then the overall efficiency can be significantly increased beyond electrical efficiency.
-For example, an overall efficiency of 86% can be reached by using waste heat (e.g. for district heating) which is obtained by production of e-Methanol by electrolysis or by the following methanol synthesis.
+For example, an overall efficiency of 86% can be reached by using waste heat (e.g. for district heating) which is obtained by production of e-methanol by electrolysis or by the following methanol synthesis.
 If the waste heat of a fuel cell is used a fuel cell efficiency of 85 to 90% can be reached.
 The waste heat can for example be used for heating of a vehicle or a household.
 Also the generation of coldness by using waste heat is possible with a refrigeration machine.
-With an extensive use of waste heat an overall efficiency of 70 to 80% can be reached for production of e-Methanol including the following use of the e-Methanol in a fuel cell.
+With an extensive use of waste heat an overall efficiency of 70 to 80% can be reached for production of e-methanol including the following use of the e-methanol in a fuel cell.